Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Terms/Dhanar Dash.md

      - Choose one player within 5 segments.
      - Roll a **D20 + Charisma Modifier** against a DC 12.
      - On a success, the chosen player gains advantage on their next movement or obstacle roll.
-     - On a failure, no penalty, but you lose the opportunity to take another action this turn.

 ### **6. Feint (Reverse the Order of Movement)**
    - **Description:** Use trickery or a feigned stumble to switch up the order of movements, giving you a strategic advantage.
    - **Mechanics:**
      - Roll a **D20 + Charisma Modifier** against a DC 16.
-     - On a success, you may swap your initiative position with any other player for the next round.
+     - On a success, you may swap your initiative position with any other player on the next round.
-     - On a failure, you take your turn as normal, but your movement is reduced by 1 segment.

 ### **Action Limitations:**
    - Players can only take **one action per turn** in addition to rolling for movement.
    - Certain actions can only be used once per race, as noted.
-   - Players cannot take the same action on consecutive turns.

 ## **Power-Ups:**
-- **Power-Up Zones:** Place power-ups in specific segments (e.g., segments 3, 6, and 9).
+- **Power-Up Zones:** Place power-ups in specific segments (e.g., segments 1, 3, 5, 6).
 When a player lands on a power-up zone, they roll a **D6** to determine the power-up:
    - **1-2:** Speed Boost (+1 segment next turn)
    - **3-4:** Obstacle Bypass (auto-pass the next obstacle)
    - **5-6:** Trap (target a rival; they lose a segment)